Physical Therapy vs. Opioid Pain Killers

 Movement Experts

-We are movement experts and are often able to provide you with a personalized plan to help you with whatever is your source of pain.
+We are movement experts and can often provide you with a personalized plan to help you with whatever is your source of pain.
 According to research done in 2012 and 2013, PT has even been found to be just as effective as surgery for knee osteoarthritis, meniscal tears, and rotator cuff tears in the shoulder.
-While surgery could be the answer, many times it can be avoided by seeing a physical therapist first.
+While surgery could be the answer, it can be often avoided by seeing a physical therapist first.